 This length gives good leverage when live baiting to get a good hook set when striking.

-My recommendation is to go for a rod between 6’6″ and 7’0″.
+I recommend going for a rod between 6’6″ and 7’0″.

 Final Thoughts

-Based on these factors, I analyzed the best fishing rod options that I have for walleye.
+Based on these factors, I analyzed the best fishing rod options for walleye.
 To be precise, I checked out when trolling, jigging, and spinning setups can work best.
 I found that spinning rods offer more versatility while trolling and jigging can be more useful in circumstances that favor them.